 Also see: Mail Merge with Gmail and Google Docs

-The project is created using Google Scripts and the entire source code is available online.
+The project is created using Google Scripts and the source code is available on the ctrlq.org.
 If you ever wish to disable the Google Contacts form, open the same Google Script in your Google Drive and unpublish the web app (under Publish -> Deploy as web app).

-Also, this version of the project request essential contact details like Mailing Address, Mobile Number, Skype ID, etc. but you can easily extend the script /web form to include additional fields like Anniversary date, Company name and so on.
+Also, this version of the project requests essential contact details like Mailing Address, Mobile Number, Skype ID, Twitter ID, etc. but you can easily extend the script /web form to include additional fields like Anniversary date, Company name and so on.